How to prepare your baby for newborn photography session

 Make sure your baby is comfortable

-the first rule is to make sure your baby is at ease.
-It is best to do the photoshoot in your home where they are in familiar surroundings.
-Make sure your newborn baby is well fed, nappy changed, burped and preferably naked but for the nappy .
 The deeper you can get them to fall asleep the better.
-You can wrap them in a blanket if you are worried about it being to cold.
+You can wrap them in a blanket if you are worried about it being too cold.
 But have a heater in the room where the shoot will be as well.
 Even if its a warm day.
-Most babies don’t like to be naked so in that first week try and get them used to this as much as possible so that when it comes time to do the shoot they dont mind this so much.
+Most babies don’t like to be naked so in that first week try and get them used to this as much as possible so that when it comes time to do the shoot they don’t mind this so much.

 Do the newborn photography session as soon as possible